SparkleSavvy/Open-Audio/README.md

 cd Open-Audio
 ```

-(or download a release tarball and extract it).

 ### 2a.
 Install with the `open-audio` utility (recommended)

 The bundled `open-audio` bash script manages the whole lifecycle (dependencies,